 Did you know that rest was self-care?
 So often we neglect the care of our bodies because maybe we feel it is vain or selfish, but there are so many verses about taking care of your body!
 Many of these verses speak to the importance of such things as rest and nourishment in your physical body!
 In the scripture above Jesus Christ is encouraging his disciples to care for their physical health by resting!
 (So take a nap if you need too)

 In addition to speaking about rest, there are many scriptures about a healthy body!
 These can help encourage you to build schedules and routines for a healthier you.
 I’ve found it easier to follow a routine when a have a scripture to remind me of why I am choosing health.
 Here are a few additional scriptures on taking care of your body to use as encouragement.

 1 Corinthians 6:19

 Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honor God with your bodies.

 When we care for our bodies and make an intentional effort to take care of our health, we are caring for the temple that houses the holy spirit!
 We are honoring the blessing of health and the body that God gives us to do his will!

-This bible verse about taking care of our body can help us with our choices.
-Eating healthy and making sound decisions when it comes to our health should always be done with the filter of glory to God.
-When we care well for our health and honor God by honoring our body we are practicing self-care as well as showing the world what we value.
+This bible verse about self care can help us with our choices.
+Eating healthy and making sound decisions when it comes to our health should always be done with the filter of glory to God not just about the outward appearance.
+When we care well for our health and honor God by honoring our physical bodies we are practicing self-care as well as showing the world what we value.